Getting Back to Work After an Upper Limb Amputation

 by Amber Henson, on Mar 23, 2021

 After a patient has experienced an amputation and the healing process has begun, there are many factors to consider when it comes to returning to work.
 Are they ready to go back to work?
 Do they want to?
-Can they return to their previous job or will they need to find a new profession?
+Can they return to their previous job or will they need to find a new profession – or a new role at the same company?
 If the patient was injured at work, what needs to happen for them to be able to go back to their job, if that’s possible?

 Take our patient Mark Betters (pictured above).
 Mark, a construction superintendent, was working on a job site in 2017 when part of his left hand was crushed in an accident.
 His thumb, index finger and middle finger had to be amputated.
 Mark chose the option of having a toe-to-thumb transfer, where his big toe was moved to his hand to take the place of his thumb.

 What concerned Mark was that his job required, on occasion, carrying heavy objects.
 He wanted to know if there were prosthetic fingers that could handle that kind of weight and stand up to the rugged demands of working in construction and driving heavy machinery.
 The answer was Point Designs digits.
 Once he began his fitting process, our therapist worked with him to find out what his particular goals were beyond heavy lifting, such as holding a nail while hammering or safely operating equipment, so that she could work with him on those skills.
 You can watch Mark’s journey in the Patient Success Stories part of our site.

 Eduardo Garcia lost his left hand after a run-in with an exposed electrical wire.
 A chef by trade, he wondered if there even were amputee chefs.
 He knows the answer now because he is one, and owner of Montana Mex, a food brand that makes spices and sauces.